The Performance Pattern Nobody Names

 What to Expect

-The engagement begins with a Strategy Call — a structured conversation where Dr. Ceruto maps the specific cognitive demands of your leadership role and identifies the neural patterns most likely constraining your performance under current conditions.
+The engagement begins with a Strategy Call, a structured conversation where Dr. Ceruto maps the specific cognitive demands of your leadership role.
+She identifies the neural patterns most likely constraining your performance under current conditions.
 This is not a behavioral assessment.
 It is a neurological assessment of where your executive function architecture is under the greatest strain.

 References